Friday, August 14, 2020

 The Christian faith teaches us that evil and suffering are a very real part of our world--something else we know only too well from personal experience.
 The very idea of evil is meaningless unless there is true goodness.
 Because God exists and we sense that intuitively, we are also aware of how far short our world falls when it comes to goodness.
 The world is full of horrible acts of wickedness and terrible suffering.
 Christianity does not sidestep this or trivialize it.
 In the Christian worldview, God dives down fully into the world of our experience, thus validating it while at the same time linking it to something more.
 Our world, while reflecting God, also contrasts with him.
 Our weakness, ignorance, foolishness, ugliness, wickedness, and suffering contrast with God's strength, knowledge, wisdom, beauty, goodness, and joy.
 Only God possesses Life and Joy in himself.
 Our world can only get these things from God.
 And the Christian faith teaches us that our world has rebelled against God, declaring independence from him and trying to strike out on its own, with the result that we have brought infinite calamity down upon ourselves.
 We do not have the resources to save ourselves.
 But God has come down into our world.
 The Second Person of the Trinty, God the Son, has taken upon himself a human nature, so that his Divine Person is expressed now not only through a divine nature but through a human nature as well.
 He has embraced our weakness, ignorance, foolishness, ugliness, wickedness, and suffering.
 Rather than remaining aloof from us and our condition, he has come right down into it fully, but because he is God he has also brought with him the only thing that can save us--the power of the Divine Life.
 He has bridged the gap between God and the world.
 He has absorbed our evil while not being destroyed by it, and he has overcome our evil with his own infinite goodness.

 This is why the cross is the central image of Christianity.
 Notice the depth of profundity in this.
 Some views of the world recognize the Supreme Good, but they fail to take seriously the reality of evil.
 I sometimes call these "playground religions," because they sidestep the horrors of the world and try to make out that everything is really OK.
 They do not speak to the darkness we all know so well.
 Other views embrace the horrors of evil, but they become mired in despair and nihilism, abandoning hope of a Supreme Good that can provide the ultimate context for evil and promise its eventual overthrow and the redemption of the world.
 Christianity embraces both sides and maintains the proper balance.
 The cross exhibits this fully.
 There we have a man whose feet and hands are nailed to wooden beams.
 He hangs there, suffering and dying in agony, a victim of the wickedness and cruelty of the world.
 He cries out, "My God, my God, why have you forsaken me?"
 God himself suffers and dies an agonizing death at the hands of the evil of this world.
 The cross is thus a sign and validation of the reality of evil and the full horror of it.
 And yet the Scriptures tells us that this scene, with Jesus dying on the cross, was planned by the Sovereign and Good God from all eternity as the lynchpin to the fulfillment of his good plan for all history.
 On the cross, by absorbing all our evil, he brings that evil in contact with the Supreme Good, and the end result is that Goodness overcomes and obliterates the evil.
 Jesus does not give way to despair.
 He does not fall into sin and reject God.
 He dies, but in dying he destroys death.
 In embracing evil, by facing it and not sidestepping it, he defeats it, and three days later he rises from the dead, conqueror of sin and death and hell.
 He ascends into heaven, completing the circle.
 He who came down from heaven into our world goes back up into heaven.
 But he brings back up more than he brought down.
 He has bound us to himself.
 He remains fully God and fully human forever.
 In his ascension, he brings our nature up with him, filling us with his Divine Life.
 The Holy Spirit, who flows between the Father and the Son eternally, flows down to us and brings us up into the Divine Life and Love, and we are adopted as children of God.
 Our evil overcome, we become heirs of God, destined, unless we refuse it, to share in the eternal celebration that is God's own inner life.
 Only in Christianity are both sides of the equation affirmed and properly balanced--evil is acknowledged and accepted for all that it is, and yet it is put in its place as subservient to the Ultimate Good, giving way to that Good in the end.
 The cross is a symbol of the power and reality of evil, but also a symbol of its defeat and the ultimate triumph of Goodness.
 Whenever we see a cross on the outside of a church, in a church building, in the homes of the faithful, or anywhere, we see the sign of a faith that tells us the full truth about ourselves, leaving out nothing.
 The whole story of all we are is there.
-As the Church, we are the official witnesses of God in this world, bringing the message that unlocks the door of reality to all people, calling them to take up their crosses and follow Christ to eternal life.
+As the Church, we are the official witnesses of God in this world, bringing the message that unlocks the door of reality to all people, calling them to take up their crosses and follow Christ to eternal life, suffering and dying and rising with him, rejecting evil and putting it to death and turning to God to live out his life and goodness.

 Deep within all of us, whether we recognize it or not explicitly, we know that consciousness, love, relationship, and joy are a deeper part of reality than mere mindless matter and energy and physical laws.
 We know that there is a point to all of this, that reality is a story with a purpose that is unfolding.
 We know that life and happiness matter, and that we ought to seek the good of ourselves and others and hate and oppose cruelty and wickedness and suffering, and that we ought to love the Supreme Good above all else, because goodness is not merely a by-product of a mindless and amoral universe but is at the heart of what reality is all about.
 We know that there is great evil in this world, and that that evil is not merely out there but runs through our own hearts as well.
 We know that we need to get back to the source of life and goodness, and that that source is outside of us, outside of our world, and we don't have the resources within ourselves to fulfill our longings for goodness or to fix the brokenness of our world.
 We have to go back to the Source of all Being, the Supreme source of Goodness, to fill and replenish what we lack.
 We know that if we are to be saved, and if any meaning is to come out of all of this, it must come from goodness overcoming evil--not sidestepping it, or ignoring it, or trivializing it, or succumbing to it, but facing it head-on, embracing it, and overcoming it.
 There must be a bridge that can link us to the Supreme Good, and only the Supreme Good himself can build that bridge.
 We can see in the cross the fulfillment of all that we know deep down, at the most fundamental level of our being.
 And that is why we know, or can know, that Christianity really is God's message to us, God's coming to us, and that therefore it is true.